saraasadi78/OS-project-multi-threading-vs-single-threading/README.md

-# OS project multhithreading vs singlethread
+# OS project multi-threading vs single-thread

 This is my code for OS Course Project.